S3dany/Statistical-Modeling-of-Life-Expectancy-data-R-/README.md

 # Statistical-Modeling-of-Life-Expectancy-data-R-

-This project is a comprehensive statistical analysis of running Linear regression of the Life Expectancy (WHO) dataset on Kaggle.
+This project is a comprehensive statistical analysis of running Linear regression of the Life Expectancy (WHO) data set on Kaggle.

 The analysis aims to determine the main predictors of life expectancy based on a number of economic and health factors provided in the dataset.